-Traditional Barbacoa (where we get the English term Barbeque) is a method of slow cooking tough cuts of beef, cheek or entire cow heads, the tongue, whole goats or sheep in a spicy mixture of lime juice, cumin, garlic, and other seasonings.
-Although this term and the process was developed in the Caribbean by the Taino Tribe centuries ago, the Mexican Barbacoa is probably the most widely known.
-Traditionally, the barbacoa was cooked in a pit that was dug into the ground, meats wrapped in leaves or stewed in large clay pots were placed on the hot coals and buried until the meat was fork-tender and falling off the bone.
+Traditional Barbacoa (where we get the English term barbeque) is a method of slow cooking.
+Tough cuts of the beef, cheek, or entire cow heads, are cooked in a spicy mixture of lime juice, cumin, garlic, and other seasonings.
+This term and the process was developed in the Caribbean by the Taino Tribe centuries ago.
+Although, the Mexican Barbacoa is probably the most widely known.
+Traditionally, the barbacoa was cooked in a pit that was dug into the ground.
+Meats were wrapped in leaves or stewed in large clay pots were placed on the hot coals and buried until the meat was fork-tender and falling off the bone.

-Today, luckily, we now have slow cookers and Instant pots to mimic how the traditional barbacoa was prepared, and my Slow Cooker Mexican Barbacoa recipe couldn’t be easier.
+Today, luckily, we now have slow cookers and Instant pots to mimic how the traditional barbacoa was prepared.
+My Slow Cooker Mexican Barbacoa recipe couldn’t be easier.
 Throw all the ingredients in the slow cooker and let it do its thing for about 6 hours on high (9 hours on low).

-Where I’m from in Texas, Barbacoa is mostly used in street tacos, served in corn tortillas, and topped simply with cilantro and onions, a squeeze of fresh lime juice and spicy salsa to finish.
+Where I’m from in Texas, Barbacoa is mostly used in street tacos, served in corn tortillas.
+These topped simply with cilantro and onions, a squeeze of fresh lime juice, and spicy salsa to finish.
 I like to use either brisket or chuck roast for my barbacoa.
 Today I got lucky and found a $50 chuck roast on sale for $12, score!
 This is a perfect easy recipe for feeding big game-day crowds, I like to have my Tex-Mex Black Beans and rice on the side.